Keith and Dufftown Railway on the internet

 The catering we do for our charters is carried out by KDRA and will be done in the Spirit of Dufftown under the name of KDRA Catering.
 The Spirit of Dufftown is our exclusive Catering Coach run by the Keith & Dufftown Railway Association for charters and pre-booked groups in excess of 10 people.
 For further information please get in touch through our 'Contact us' Page or call Ros Rhodes on 01466 730327.

 On the platform at Dufftown Station you will find the Buffer Stop where you will be made most welcome.
 Come in and spend some time whether you come by train or just happen to be passing by.
 The buffer stop will open on Friday 14th April 2017 and close for the season as of Sunday 1st October 2017.

 TUESDAY WORK PARTY

-The Tuesday Work Party at Dufftown station has tended to concentrated on “light work” i.e. smaller tasks that tend to appear further down the list of priorities e.g. painting and keeping the environment tidy etc. However, of late they have been involved in more major work such as the refurbishment of our DMUs and The Wee Mac.
+The Tuesday Work Party at Dufftown station historically tended to concentrated on “light work” i.e. smaller tasks that tend to appear further down the list of priorities e.g. painting and keeping the environment tidy etc. However, they are now involved in more major work such as the refurbishment of our rolling stock, Permanent Way and a multitude of other tasks.
 We can find work suited to everyone’s ability.